cap76/intro-machine-learning-2019B/docs/09-logistic-regression-gaussian-processes.md

 Classification algorithms, on the other hand, deal with discrete-valued outputs.
 Here each observation in $\mathbf{y} = (y_1,\ldots,y_n)$ can take on only a finite number of values.
 For example, we may have a measurment that indicates "infected" versus "uninfected", which can be represented in binary, $y_i \in [0,1]$.
 More generally we have data that falls into $K$ classes e.g., "group 1" through to "group K".
 As with regression, the aim is to identify how the (potentially continuous-valued) input variables map to the discrete set of class labels, and ultimately, assign labels to a new set of observations.
 Notable examples would be to identify how the expression levels of particular set of marker genes are predictive of a discrete phenotype.

-In section \@ref(regression) we briefly recap linear regression, and introduce nonlinear approaches to regression using Gaussian processes.
+In section \@ref(regression) we briefly recap linear regression.
 We demonstrate the use of regression to predict gene expression values as a function of time, and how this can be used to inform us about the nature of the data, and as a way to make decisions about whether there are changed in gene expression over time.

-In section \@ref(classification) we introduce a variety of classification algorithms, starting with logistic regression (section \@ref(logistic-regression)), and demonstrate how such approaches can be used to predict pathogen infection status in *Arabidopsis thaliana*.
+In section \@ref(classification) we introduce logistic regression (section \@ref(logistic-regression)), and demonstrate how such approaches can be used to predict pathogen infection status in *Arabidopsis thaliana*.
 By doing so we identify key marker genes indicative of pathogen growth.

-Finally, we note the limitations of linear classification algorithms, and introduce nonlinear approaches based on Gaussian processes (section \@ref(gp-classification)).
+Finally, we note the limitations of linear classification algorithms, and introduce nonlinear approaches based on Gaussian processes in section \@ref(gp-classification).

 ## Regression {#regression}

 In this section, we will make use of an existing dataset which captures the gene expression levels in the model plant *Arabidopsis thaliana* following innoculation with *Botrytis cinerea* [@windram2012arabidopsis], a necrotrophic pathogen considered to be one of the most important fungal plant pathogens due to its ability to cause disease in a range of plants.
-The dataset is a time series measuring the gene expression in *Arabidopsis* leaves following inoculation with *Botrytis cinerea* over a $48$ hour time window at $2$ hourly intervals.
+Specifically this dataset is a time series measuring the gene expression of 100 or so genes in *Arabidopsis* leaves following inoculation with *Botrytis cinerea* over a $48$ hour time window at $2$ hourly intervals.
+Whilst this example is distinctly biological in motivation the methods we discuss should be general and applicable to other collections of time series data.

 The dataset is available from GEO (GSE39597) but a pre-processed version has been deposited in the {data} folder.
 The pre-processed data contains the expression levels of a set of $163$ marker genes in tab delimited format.
-The fist row contains gene IDs for the marker genes.
+The fist row contains gene IDs for the marker genes (the individual input variables).
 Column $2$ contains the time points of observations, with column $3$ containing a binary indication of infection status, evalutated according to the prescence of *Botrytis cinerea* Tubulin protein.
 All subsequent columns indicate ($\log_2$) normalised *Arabidopsis* gene expression values from microarrays (V4 TAIR V9 spotted cDNA array).
 The expression dataset itself contains two time series: the first $24$ observations represent measurements of *Arabidopsis* gene expression in a control time series (uninfected), from $2h$ through $48h$ at $2$-hourly intervals, and therefore capture dynamic aspects natural plant processes, including circadian rhythms; the second set of $24$ observations represents an infected dataset, again commencing $2h$ after inoculation with *Botyris cinerea* through to $48h$.

 Within this section our output variable will typically be the expression level of a particular gene of interest, denoted $\mathbf{y} =(y_1,\ldots,y_n)^\top$, with the explanatory variable being time, $\mathbf{X} =(t_1,\ldots,t_n)^\top$.
 We can read the dataset into {R} as follows: